himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 Okay.
 I understand this post might seem ridiculous to most people.

-"Ryan, if you have just a lovely display with such a large resolution, *why would you want to intentionally scale it down!?!?!*".
+> "But Ryan, if you have just a lovely display with such a large resolution, *why
+> would you want to **intentionally** scale it down smaller?!?!?!*".

 The truth is, there are a number of occasions when I think having a single, more focused display is helpful.